rhargreaves/mega-drive-midi-interface/README.md

 ## Getting Started

-Check out the [Wiki](https://github.com/rhargreaves/mega-drive-midi-interface/wiki/Getting-Started) to get started.
+Head over to the [Wiki](https://github.com/rhargreaves/mega-drive-midi-interface/wiki/Getting-Started) for more information and detailed reference pages.

 ## Build & Test